-Rotating Beacon/Flashing Light: All vehicles operating on the AOA must be equipped with an overhead amber beacon or flashing yellow lights utilized at all times when the vehicle is moving.
+Rotating Beacon/Flashing Light: All vehicles operating in the Secured Area must be equipped with an overhead amber beacon or flashing yellow lights utilized at all times when the vehicle is moving.

 Seat Belts: Seat belts must be worn at all times whenever vehicles are equipped with seat belts.